JCVillegas/formstackDeveloperProject/README.md

 `https://github.com/formstack/server-playbooks-devtest`

 ##How to use
-Go to your environment and open a web browser at: `http://testbox.dev/` and make use of the different operations:
+With your VM running your environment open a web browser at: `http://testbox.dev/` and make use of the CRUD operations:

 *__CREATE__ - http://testbox.dev/?operation=CreateUser<br />
 *__READ__   - http://testbox.dev?operation=ReadUsers<br />